zkenstein/executive-dashboard/README.md

 **Start now using your own services**

-For more information on requirements and publication steps, see [State Executive Dashboard](http://links.esri.com/stategovernment/help/10.2/ExecutiveDashboard)or[Executive Dashboard](http://links.esri.com/localgovernment/help/10.2/ExecutiveDashboard) help.
+For more information on requirements and publication steps, see [State Executive Dashboard](http://links.esri.com/stategovernment/help/10.2/ExecutiveDashboard) or [Executive Dashboard](http://links.esri.com/localgovernment/help/10.2/ExecutiveDashboard) help.

 ### Developer Notes